Premiums for popular Obamacare plans to soar 37% for 2018

 The price of Obamacare plans has increased sharply over the past four years, partly because enrollees were much sicker and costlier than insurers expected.
 But the exchanges showed signs of stabilizing this year after the most recent price hike.

 Premiums are spiking again in part because President Trump stopped reimbursing insurers for another key Obamacare subsidy, which they are still required to provide by law.
 These cost-sharing subsidies reduce deductibles and co-pays for lower income enrollees.

-Insurers increased their premiums to make up for the loss of federal funding.
+Insurers raised rates by as much as 38% just because the funding ended, though the amount varied widely by state, according to a recent analysis by the Kaiser Family Foundation.
+Most states directed insurers to raise the silver plan prices since premium assistance is tied to that metal level and the cost-sharing subsidies are only available to those purchasing silver plans.

 Related: Trump kills key Obamacare subsidy payments: What it means